moby/moby/docs/sources/reference/api/registry_api.md

 If you need to search the index, this is the endpoint you would use.

+> **Note:**
+> If the request user agent string includes `arch` and `os` set to valid Go
+> architecture and operating system values, the results of the search will
+> be limited to images matching the same architecture and OS value from the
+> repository.
+This allows API users such as the Docker client to only return
+> repository entries which match the architecture and operating system of the
+> Docker host.
+If a user agent string is not provided or does not contain these
+> values, the default combination of `amd64/linux` is used for the search.

 `GET /v1/search`

 Search the Index given a search term.
 It accepts